 Property tax reform legislation adopted in 2006 limits the City's annual ability to raise millage rates to an amount equal to the annual increase in the Consumer Price index (CPI) plus the population growth rate based on U.S. Census estimates.
 Other increases are allowed only in specific circumstances, a 2/3 majority vote is required.
-For Fiscal Year 2012, a reassessment year that saw a decrease in Assessed Value due to reassessment, the City set a millage rate of 66.1 mills.
+For Fiscal Year 2013, the City maintained a millage rate of 66.1 mills.
 The adjacent chart compares Myrtle Beach tax millage to those of nine other South Carolina cities.
 Myrtle Beach is the lowest of the ten cities in terms of City millage.